vesoft-inc/nebula-docs/docs-2.0/reuse/source_connect-to-nebula-graph.md

 ### Export a CSV file

-CSV files save the return result of a executed command.
+CSV files save the returned result of a executed command.

 !!! note

-    - A CSV file will be saved in the working directory, i.e., what linux command `pwd` show;
+    - A CSV file will be saved in the working directory, i.e., what the linux command `pwd` shows.

     - This command only works for the next query statement.

-The command to export a csv file.
+The command to export a csv file is as follows:

 ```ngql
 nebula> :CSV <file_name.csv>